huangchieh/StructureMetrics/README.md

 # StructureMetrics
 Structure metrics are used to tell the authenticity of predicted structures.
+We believe that the metrics like RDF and ADF can be used in both simulations and experiments if we agree on density functional theory.
+Therefore, distribution comes from the predicted structure of ML model by inputing real AFM images can be compared to the target distribution that originated from DFT calculations.